-- In one shallow bowl prepare the lemon sauce by mixing together 5 tablespoon fresh lemon juice, 5 tablespoon extra virgin olive oil, and 2 tablespoon melted butter.
+- In one shallow bowl prepare the lemon sauce by mixing together 5 tbsp fresh lemon juice, 5 tbsp extra virgin olive oil, and 2 tbsp melted butter.

 - Sear the fish.
 To give the cod some good color and texture, sear it in olive oil for about 2 minutes on each side.

 - Add the lemon sauce.
 Now, to the lemon sauce, add 5 minced garlic cloves (so much flavor), then pour it over the cod.

 - Bake in 400 degrees F heated oven for about 10 minutes or until the cod is cooked through.
 The fish is ready when it turns a beautiful white opaque and flakes easily when you take a fork to it.

 - Garnish and serve!
 I love adding some parsley for a pop of green!

 What to serve with this cod recipe?